Bambu-Research-Group/RFID-Tag-Guide/README.md

 ### FAQs

-- **Can I clone tags?**
-  - Yes, you can read and clone tags using a tool such as a Proxmark3
 - **Can I create custom tags?**
   - No, tags are digitally signed.
 Even if you modify the contents, the printer will reject any tags without a valid RSA signature
   - An [Open Source RFID Tag](OpenSourceRfid.md) has been proposed to allow anyone to create / modify their own tags.
 This must be adopted by printer manufacturers, or you can mod your own printer for support
+- **Can I clone tags?**
+  - Yes, you can read and clone tags using a tool such as a Proxmark3.
+Check out our [collection of scanned tags](https://github.com/queengooborg/Bambu-Lab-RFID-Library)
 - **What are the next steps for this project?**
   - Decyphering the rest of the unknown tag content
   - Custom AMS firmware that allows custom tags to be read while ignoring the signature